A WebSocket server for ARC that accepts client connections and executes scripts for each message received.

 - Press Add Robot Skill from the button ribbon bar in ARC.

 - Choose the Communication category tab.

-- Press the Websocket Server icon to add the control to your project.
+- Press the Websocket Server icon to add the robot skill to your project.

 1) The Response Variable will hold the text response message that is sent from the client.

 2) Response Script will be executed for every response that is sent from the clients.
 Within this script, the response message is available in the Response Variable.
 By default, an example script will speak the response data.

 3) The Connection Status Variable holds a true or false bool regarding the status of the server if listening.

 4) Enable Debug will display the full response message in the log window.
 This will consume unnecessary CPU and memory in a production environment and is only for debugging.
 By default, this is checked.

 Run As Administrator

 *Note: Due to security restrictions in Windows, ARC will have to be run as administrator for this robot skill.